Some links in this post may be affiliate links

 Ctenanthe Plants are sensitive to chemicals dissolved in water, therefore, water it with water that is free of chlorine and flourides.

-Ctenanthe prefer average warmth with a minimum of 130C.
-Protect the plant from cold draughts and sudden changes in temperature.
-Read more on understanding temperature for houseplants.
+Ctenanthe Plants prefer average warmth of 16-260C.
+Protect the plant from cold drafts and sudden changes in temperature.

-Clean the leaves by damp-wiping with a soft cloth to keep them clean and neat.
-Read more on how to clean houseplants.
+Clean the leaves by damp-wiping with a soft cloth to keep them clean and neat as well as discourage pests and diseases.
+Ensure that there is good air circulation to prevent fungal diseases.

-Feed Ctenanthe with a balanced, water-soluble fertilizer once monthly through out the growing season.
-Withhold feeding during the cold season as growth is minimal and feeding at this time can lead to fertilizer burn.
-Read more on how to feed houseplants.
+Feed Ctenanthe Plant with a balanced, water-soluble fertilizer once monthly through out the growing season.
+Stop feeding in the cold season as growth is minimal and feeding at this time can lead to fertilizer burn.

-Ctenanthe do not like to sit in soggy soil, therefore, ensure the soil is free-draining and the pot has a drainage hole as soggy soil can lead to root-rot.
+Ctenanthe Plants do not like to sit in soggy soil, therefore, ensure that the soil is free-draining and the pot has a drainage hole as soggy soil can lead to root-rot.

-Pruning Ctenanthe is easy as it involves removal of dead and yellow foliage to maintain the plant neat and attractive.
-Cut back the stems at the beginning of the growing season to rejuvenate growth.
-Read more on how to prune houseplants.
+Pruning Ctenanthe Plant is easy as it involves removal of dead and yellow foliage to maintain the plant neat and also minimize pests and disease infestations.
+Cutback the stems at the beginning of the growing season to rejuvenate growth.

 Ctenanthe Plant propagation can be done at the beginning of the growing season by plant division.

-Take out the Ctenanthe plant from its pot and divide it into several sections.
+Take the Ctenanthe plant out of its pot and divide it into several sections.
 Ensure each section has some roots inorder to hasten rooting.

 Pot the sections into individual pots in moist, free-draining soil.
 Ensure the pots have a drainage hole to prevent the soil from getting soggy as it can lead to rotting.